Evening primrose oil for eczema: the Cochrane review that ended the debate

 The original mechanistic story

-Evening primrose oil (Oenothera biennis) contains 8–12% gamma-linolenic acid (GLA), an omega-6 fatty acid that bypasses the delta-6-desaturase step in essential fatty acid metabolism.
-Researchers in the 1980s hypothesized that atopic dermatitis patients had defective delta-6-desaturase activity, and that GLA supplementation might correct downstream prostaglandin E1 production and improve skin barrier integrity.
+Evening primrose oil (Oenothera biennis) is rich in gamma-linolenic acid (GLA), an omega-6 fatty acid that sits just downstream of the delta-6-desaturase step in essential fatty acid metabolism.
+In the 1980s, researchers hypothesized that people with atopic dermatitis had reduced delta-6-desaturase activity, and that supplying GLA directly might restore downstream anti-inflammatory prostaglandin production and improve the skin barrier.
+It was a tidy, testable idea — and for a time the early data seemed to support it.

 Early enthusiasm and Epogam